 We didn’t really know how to go and which way to take towards the Inwangsan Trail.
 We just decided to meet at Gyeongbukgung Exit 1 and allowed the phone’s GPS to direct us to Inwangsan-gil.
 Thanks to these lamps, we knew we were on the right track.

 And… we found the end of Inwangsan-gil!

 From this road onwards, we took to laughter and gut-feel as to which way to go.
 I don’t know about the 3, but in my mind I didn’t expect to reach the peak.
-We were just there for fun, anyway.
+We were just there for fun, anyway, otherwise we would have prepared for proper outdoor gear and clothing appropriate for hiking.
 So, the moment we reached the first top with a steep incline, I allowed myself to fall into the magic of being on top of the world!

 I’m on the top of the world looking down on creation

 Is the love that I’ve found ever since you’ve been around